 Unlike filenames, once an identifier has been allocated, it cannot be re-used at a later time.
+If an identifier is specified in a service call and a container already exists in the store with that identifier, an exception shall be thrown.

-The proposed format for a VOStore identifier is to append a server generated identifier to the IVO registry identifier for the service using the URI fragment notation, 'uri:identifier#'fragment.
+The proposed format for a VOStore allocated identifier is to append a server generated identifier to the IVO registry identifier for the service using the URI fragment notation, 'uri:identifier#'fragment.